 Human rights defenders

-According to the Centre for Human Rights Defenders and Justice, in 2021 there were 743 attacks against human rights defenders, an increase of 145% compared to 2020.
+Crackdowns on civil society increased and intensified.
+According to the Centre for the Defenders and Justice, there were 396 attacks on human rights defenders, including intimidation, stigmatization and threats.

 Refugees’ and migrants’ rights

 By the end of the year, more than 7.1 million people had left the country.
 Venezuelan refugee women faced heightened barriers to accessing international protection in host countries, including Colombia, Ecuador, Peru and Trinidad and Tobago.3 This lack of protection exposed them to a high risk of multiple forms of gender-based violence, including sexual violence and human trafficking for sexual and labour exploitation.

 Economic, social and cultural rights

 Lack of access to food, water and healthcare remained a serious concern.

 Right to health

 Access to medical treatment and health services for those with chronic diseases remained a critical challenge.
 Solidarity Action, a local organization providing humanitarian aid, reported that 33% of people aged over 60 with a chronic condition were not receiving any treatment.

 During the year, several organizations defending children’s rights highlighted the deaths of children in the J.M. de Los Ríos Hospital due to the suspension of the organ transplant programme, despite the precautionary measures granted by the Inter-American Commission on Human Rights concerning patients at this healthcare centre.